Billy Johnson (racing driver): NASCAR

 Running only one race in 2012, Johnson scored his first NASCAR top-ten finish at Circuit Gilles Villeneuve.
-After running in the top 5 most of the day, multiple Green-White-Checker attempts turned it into a fuel mileage race, and he had to pit for fuel on the second attempt from P2.
-On the third and final GWC restart, Johnson drove from 20th to 8th in two laps.
+After running in the top-five most of the day, multiple Green-White-Checker attempts turned it into a fuel mileage race, and he had to pit for fuel on the second attempt from second.
+On the third and final GWC restart, Johnson drove from twentieth to eighth in two laps.

 Coming off of that strong performance, Johnson led his first-ever laps at Road America in 2013.
-In that race, he started 7th and worked his way to the lead before a lap 14 pit road speeding penalty.
-He retook the lead again by lap 39 before being collected in a wreck at lap 47 while running 4th.
-He then made his first oval start at New Hampshire Motor Speedway, finishing both races in 15th place.
+In that race, he started seventh and worked his way to the lead before a lap fourteen pit road speeding penalty.
+He retook the lead again by lap 39 before being collected in a wreck at lap 47 while running fourth.
+He then made his first oval start at New Hampshire Motor Speedway, finishing both races in fifteenth place.

 In 2017, Johnson joined Richard Petty Motorsports for his Monster Energy NASCAR Cup Series debut at Sonoma Raceway's Toyota/Save Mart 350, driving the No. 43 as a substitute for the injured Aric Almirola.
 After starting 26th, he finished 22nd.